 An exercise physiologist is a health professional who analyzes the fitness of patients to help them improve their health or maintain good health.
 Exercise physiologists are required to help patients with heart diseases and other chronic conditions such as diabetes or pulmonary disease to regain their health.
 Certified exercise physiologists must administer exercise stress tests in health and unhealthy populations.
 They also assist both amateur and professional athletes in helping them boost their performance in sports.

 These skill sets are where the common ground ends though.
-A rehabilitation technician responsibility is more likely to require skills like "occupational therapy," "rehabilitation services," "direct supervision," and "patient treatment."
-Whereas a exercise physiologist requires skills like "cardiac rehabilitation," "acls," "patient care," and "ekg."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a rehabilitation technician are more likely to require skills like "occupational therapy," "rehabilitation services," "direct supervision," and "patient treatment."
+On the other hand, a job as an exercise physiologist requires skills like "cardiac rehabilitation," "acls," "patient care," and "ekg."
+As you can see, what employees do in each career varies considerably.

 Physical therapists are health care professionals who diagnose and treat patients with health conditions and limited ability to move and perform daily activities.
 They help in restoring physical function and mobility and teach how to properly use therapeutic exercise techniques.
 They also help promote overall wellness and encourage healthier and more active lifestyles.
 They design a recovery plan unique for every patient, provide treatment and therapy to help improve and manage their condition.
 They provide care to all kinds of individuals, from newborns to people at the end of their life.

-But both careers also use different skills, according to real rehabilitation technician resumes.
-While rehabilitation technician responsibilities can utilize skills like "rehabilitation," "physical therapy," "customer service," and "occupational therapy," some respiratory therapy assistants use skills like "respiratory therapy," "o2," "oxygen tanks," and "intubation."
+Each career also uses different skills, according to real rehabilitation technician resumes.
+While rehabilitation technician responsibilities can utilize skills like "rehabilitation," "physical therapy," "customer service," and "occupational therapy," respiratory therapy assistants use skills like "respiratory therapy," "o2," "oxygen tanks," and "intubation."

-In general, respiratory therapy assistants study at similar levels of education than rehabilitation technicians.
+In general, respiratory therapy assistants achieve similar levels of education than rehabilitation technicians.
 They're 5.0% less likely to obtain a Master's Degree while being 0.1% less likely to earn a Doctoral Degree.

 An occupational therapist specializes in treating patients who are recovering from illnesses or disabilities to help them adapt and overcome the physical and mental difficulties they face in their daily lives.
 The responsibilities of an occupational therapist revolve around examining a patient's medical history and conducting different kinds of assessments to determine what type of treatment a patient should receive.
 Furthermore, an occupational therapist must build rapport with a patient to make them feel at ease and coordinate with their guardian or family to discuss the recommended ways to help the patient adjust and recuperate.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from rehabilitation technicians resumes, they are more likely to have skills like "cpr," "customer service," "rehabilitation services," and "direct supervision."
-But a physical therapist might have skills like "home health," "quality care," "treatment programs," and "snf."
+The required skills of the two careers differ considerably.
+For example, rehabilitation technicians are more likely to have skills like "cpr," "customer service," "rehabilitation services," and "direct supervision."
+But a physical therapist is more likely to have skills like "home health," "quality care," "treatment programs," and "snf."